 Charter Holdings, CIH and CCH I are holding companies with no operations.
 CIH and CCH I Capital are direct, wholly owned finance subsidiaries of CIH and CCH I that exist solely for the purpose of serving as co obligors of the new notes.
 Charter Holdings, CIH, CCH I, CIH Capital and CCH I Capital have no employees.
 We and our direct and indirect subsidiaries are managed by Charter.
 See "Certain Relationships and Related Transactions - Transactions Arising Out of Our Organizational Structure and Mr. Allen's Investment in Charter and Its Subsidiaries - Intercompany Management Arrangements."

-Neil Smit is the director of CCH I Capital and CIH Capital.
+Robert P. May is the director of CCH I Capital.
+Paul E. Martin is the director of CIH Capital.

 The persons listed below are directors of Charter, Charter Holdco, CIH Capital or CCH I Capital as indicated.